 The parameters are only displayed when they are applicable to the chassis type, the video standard and option codes.

 Parameter Changes While Server is Running

-Changes to most parameters can now be performed and will be taken into account while the server is running.
+Changes to most parameters can be performed and are taken into account while the server is running.